thecodeteam/puppet-scaleio-openstack/README.md

 ## Structure and specifics

-There are 2 manifests to use:
+There are 3 manifests to use:
   * cinder.pp - installs scaleio cinder driver, updates cinder services configurations and notifies services
-  * nova.pp   - installs scale nova driver and notify nova service
+  * nova.pp   - installs scaleio nova driver and notify nova service
+  * glance.pp   - configures glance to use cinder as default store

 Common code:
   * nova_common.pp - common patching and configuration of nova for all versions of OpenStack
   * init.pp - utility functions
+  * and some internal manifests...

 Files:
-  * juno, kilo, liberty, mitaka
+  * juno, kilo, liberty, mitaka, newton
-  * for cinder and nova
+  * for cinder, nova and glance

 ## Usage example
   ```